OriginalStefikO/OriginalStefikO/README.md

 - 🎨 Blender, Photoshop, Figma, and more

 ## Projects
-Here are some of the projects I have worked on or contributed to:
+Here are some of the most recent projects I have worked on
+- [FastAPI-Svelte-starter](https://github.com/OriginalStefikO/fastapi-svelte-starter): Tutorial on how to combine FastAPI and Svelte
+- [Svelte-Python-8-puzzle](https://github.com/OriginalStefikO/svelte-8-puzzle): Python 8 puzzle solver using a* algorithm with Svelte for user friendly interface

+And these are some of my older projects, where it all started
 - [Article image generator](https://github.com/aicheck-tech/article-image-generator): Generates images for inserted articles
 - [fDet](https://github.com/ByteSpiritGit/fdet): Fake statement detection powered by AI
-- [FastAPI-Svelte-starter](https://github.com/OriginalStefikO/fastapi-svelte-starter): Tutorial on how to combine FastAPI and Svelte

 ## Contact Me
-- Photography and about me: [photo.steffan.cz](https://photo.steffan.cz)
-- Programming and more on [LinkedIn](https://www.linkedin.com/in/steffan-ondrej/).
+- More about me is on [LinkedIn](https://www.linkedin.com/in/steffan-ondrej/).
+> My website is under construction, so LinkedIn it is

 **Feel free to reach out to me if you have any questions or anything else.
 I'm always open to new opportunities and challenges.**